slp-rl/slamkit/README.md

 ```
 Again this command should create a file similar to [example_data/tokens.jsonl](https://github.com/slp-rl/slamkit/blob/main/example_data/tokens.jsonl)

-This command can also create different tokens for different training regimes. e.g. You can use `tokeniser=interleaved_hubert_25` to create an text-speech interleaved dataset.
+This command can also create different tokens for different training regimes. e.g. You can use `tokeniser=interleaved_hubert_25` to create a text-speech interleaved dataset.

-❗ some training regimes might need aditional metadata, such as aligned text.
+❗ some training regimes might need additional metadata, such as aligned text.

 ### Pre-Train
 This script takes pre-tokenised data (as output from `prepare_tokens.py`) and trains a speech language model over the tokens.